Buffalo Metro Rail: Plans for expansion

-Buffalo Metro Rail was ranked 25th in the nation in light rail daily ridership service in 2013, with 5,058,300 passengers.
+Metro Rail was ranked 25th in the nation in light rail daily ridership service in 2013, with 5,058,300 passengers.
 However, it is noted that the line currently lacks extended branches to the suburbs, being confined to the city limits of Buffalo.
 One group, the Citizens Regional Transit Corporation (CRTC), advocates for expansion.
 As indicated in its statement, the CRTC seeks to educate the public, public officials, their authorities, and agencies in the Buffalo-Niagara region about the benefits of a comprehensive transportation system including an expanded Metro Rail.
 In April 2011, the group stated that the 600 block of Main Street, which has Shea's Performing Arts Center along with hotels and bars, should be converted into a mixed automobile and rail system.
 The 600 block was re-opened to automobile traffic in 2015.

 In December 2012, the NFTA announced it had secured funding of $1.6 million to commission a study in 2013 of bus and rail access to University at Buffalo's North Campus.
 If a rail project were to be approved, the system would be running in 7–10 years.
 On February 28, 2013, it was announced that a group consisting of representatives from the Buffalo Niagara Medical Campus, planners from the City of Buffalo, the Buffalo Sabres and NFTA are working on a plan to extend the southern terminus of the rail line just beyond the NFTA rail yard at the DL&W Terminal to a new parking garage being built near the Medical Campus.

 Amherst corridor

 In the December 4, 2006, edition of The Spectrum, a publication of the University at Buffalo (UB), it was announced that school president John B. Simpson was planning to get a project underway that would connect UB's North, South and downtown campuses via a transportation system.
 The proposed systems included a subway, trolley or light rail.
 A study that was published in 2014 detailed four alternatives chosen for the corridor, including a light rail corridor and three bus rapid transit corridors.
 The light rail corridor would extend from a turnout at University station, head north to Niagara Falls Boulevard past the Boulevard Mall, turn to Sweet Home Road, enter the University at Buffalo North Campus and parallel Interstate 990 ending at the Crosspoint Business Park in Getzville.

 Planning and funding is currently underway for a northbound Niagara Falls Boulevard extension to the University at Buffalo North Campus.
 As of 2019, the proposed turnout tunnel to Niagara Falls Boulevard has been shortened, increasing the overall length of the street-side light rail portion of the route, and a new tunnel has been added to the design near I-290.
-In addition, the chosen corridor would parallel Audubon Boulevard and end at a park-and-ride after passing under I-990, rather than continuing to the Crosspoint Business Park.
+In addition, the chosen corridor would parallel Audubon Parkway and end at a park-and-ride after passing under I-990, rather than continuing to the Crosspoint Business Park.
 The NFTA has also released a finalized scoping report and a draft environmental study report, and has been receiving community input on the project.